The Parable Of The Good Samaritan Explained

 The lawyer can’t even say the name… “The one who had mercy on him.”
 (Luke 10:37) He can’t bring himself to admit that the good Samaritan was a better better neighbor than he.

-The Good Samaritan Meaning For Us Today
+What The Good Samaritan Means For Us Today

 It’s easy to read this story and look down on the lawyer.
-But this story should be used as a mirror to examine ourselves.
-Am I more like the lawyer or the good Samaritan?
-Am I being a good neighbor?
+But I want to challenge you not to do that.
+Instead use this story as a mirror to examine yourself.
+Are you more like the lawyer or the good Samaritan?
+Are you being a good neighbor?

 It’s easy to quickly answer that question.
 But Jesus’ story forces us to actually examine our lives to see for ourselves.

-The good samaritan meaning is simple.
+The point of the good samaritan story is simple.
 Love your neighbor as yourself.
-It’s simply to understand, but it’s really hard to actually live out.
+It’s simple to understand, but it’s really hard to actually live out.

 1. Pray For God’s Heart